pinoniq/dependency-container/doc/Container.md

 myContainer.addParameter('parameterId', 'my-parameter');
 ```

-## Retrieving services
+## Retrieving parameters

-Now, this service can be retrieved anywhere using:
+Now, this parameter can be retrieved anywhere using:

 ```javascript
 myContainer.getParameter('parameterId');